 This way of doing intermittent fasting involves daily fasting for 16 hours.
 Sometimes this is also referred to as an 8-hour eating ‘window’.
 You eat all your meals within an 8-hour time period and fast for the remaining 16 hours.
 Generally, this is done daily or almost daily.

 For example, you may eat all your meals within the time period of 11:00 am and 7:00 pm.
 Generally, this means skipping breakfast.
 You generally eat two or three meals within this 8-hour period.

 This involves a 4-hour eating window and a 20-hour fast.
 For example, you might eat between 2:00 pm and 6:00 pm every day and fast for the other 20 hours.
 Generally, this would involve eating either one meal or two smaller meals within this period.

 Longer fasts (>24 hours)

-Dr. Michael Mosley popularized this variation in his book ‘The Fast Diet’.
+Dr. Michael Mosley popularized this variation of intermittent fasting in his book ‘The Fast Diet’.
 This involves 5 regular eating days and 2 fasting days.
 However, on these two fasting days, it is permitted to eat 500 calories on each day.
 These calories can be consumed at any time during the day – either spread throughout the day, or as a single meal.

 This involves fasting for the entire day.
 For example, if you eat dinner on day 1, you would fast for all of day 2 and not eat again until breakfast on day 3.
 This is generally 36 hours of fasting.
 This provides more powerful weight loss benefit.
 The other great benefit is that it avoids the temptation to overeat dinner on day 2.